 Northern Fowl Mites

 Northern Fowl mites (Ornithonyssus sylviarum) are tiny black bugs (about the size of pepper).
 Chickens with Northern Fowl mites may look like they have patches of dirt or feces under their vent (one of their favorite spots- though they can affect any area of a chicken’ body) but upon closer examination you will see that the dark patch is actually a cluster of mites.
 Mite infestations tend to be more damaging to the skin than lice infestations.
 Northern Fowl mites can be spread through bird-to-bird contact or by other animals or inanimate objects that come into contact with affected birds.
-Severe infestations can cause anemia, and and if left untreated, this anemia can be fatal.
+Severe infestations can cause Anemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume., and and if left untreated, this anemia can be fatal.
 Unlike Red Mites, Northern Fowl mites spend most of their time on the chicken, which makes infestations easier to identify.
 The chicken’s living space will need to be treated alongside the chickens, but because they can exist in the environment for weeks without any food source, the residents should be treated and moved elsewhere.
 Ideally, the living space should be treated and then left empty for at least 6 weeks, and you should ensure birds are no longer infected before returning them to the newly cleaned living space.
 Be extremely cautious using spray pesticide such as Frontline around birds as it can cause death if they absorb too much.
 Back To Top

 Osteomyelitis is a bone infection.
 This most commonly appears on the keel because only a thin layer of skin covers this bone.
-If a bird is weak due to another illness or can’t easily raise themself off the ground (which can be difficult to spot when they’re broody), their keel is always abrasively touching the floor.
+If a bird is weak due to another illness or can’t easily raise themself off the ground (which can be difficult to spot when they’re Term used to describe a hen demonstrating behavioral tendencies associated with sitting on, incubating, and protecting a clutch of eggs, but a hen can be broody even if her eggs are removed.), their keel is always abrasively touching the floor.
 This can damage their skin until sores develop, where infection can enter and spread to the bone.
 The skin might heal again over the keel, trapping the infection inside and making it difficult to diagnose.
 The chicken will likely develop a fever, leading to lethargy, lowered appetite, and decreased water consumption.
 You might find visible sores or scars over the keel area, or possibly on their feet if it’s a secondary infection to Scald.
 It can also be contracted without any external damage.
 Bone infections are painful and can be hard to treat, with better outcomes resulting with early detection and treatment.
 Back To Top

-If you see tissue protruding from a chicken’s vent, this is a prolapse more tissue.
-If carrying a smaller chicken, keeping one hand firmly behind their vent to prevent further prolapsing can be helpful..
+If you see tissue protruding from a chicken’s vent, this is a prolapse.
 Severity depends on the amount of tissue that has prolapsed, whether the tissue is damaged or necrotic, whether or not the tissue can easily be reinserted, and how the chicken is behaving overall.
-Be aware that other chickens will likely peck at another bird’s prolapsed tissue (especially if there is any sign of blood in the area), causing damage, so a bird with a prolapsed vent should be kept away from other birds.
-When moving a bird with a prolapsed vent, it’s safest to do so using a carrier, especially for bigger chickens or those with larger prolapses.
-Sometimes the stress of handling causes the bird to further strain and
+Be aware that other chickens will likely peck at another bird’s prolapsed tissue (especially if there is any sign of blood in the area), causing damage, so a chicken with a prolapsed vent should be kept away from other birds.
+When moving a chicken with a prolapsed vent, it’s safest to do so using a carrier, especially for bigger chickens.
+Sometimes the stress of handling causes the bird to further strain and prolapse more tissue.
+If carrying a smaller chicken, keeping one hand firmly behind their vent to prevent further prolapsing can be helpful.

 Red mites (Dermanyssus gallinae) are nocturnal bloodsuckers who mostly feed on birds at night as they sleep.
 Red mites (also called Chicken Mites or Roost Mites) spend a significant amount of time off of the chicken and can survive for months without a host, making detection and eradication difficult.
 These mites can also bite humans and other animals.
 Chickens with red mites may show signs of anemia, may appear restless, and may change where they roost.
 Both the chickens and their entire living spaces need treatment for red mites.
 These mites tend to hide under furniture or in wood in the daytime.
 Because they can exist in the environment for months without any food source, the residents should be treated and moved elsewhere if possible.
 The living space will need to be treated with a chicken-safe product and, ideally, then left empty for as long as possible, and you should ensure birds are no longer infected before returning them to the newly cleaned living space (and watch closely for signs of re-infestation when they return to the space).
 Be extremely cautious using spray pesticide such as Frontline around birds as it can cause death if they absorb too much.
 Back To Top